stimulusreflex/stimulus_reflex/docs/guide/morph-modes.md

 ### ActiveJob Example

-Let's step through creating a simple ActiveJob that will be triggered by a Nothing morph.
+Let's step through creating an ActiveJob that will be triggered by a Nothing morph.
 Upon completion, the job will increment a counter and direct CableReady to update the browser.
 Note that you'll have to ensure that your ActiveJob infrastructure is up and running, ideally backed by Sidekiq and Redis.

 First, some quick housekeeping: you need to create an ActionCable channel.
 Running `rails generate channel counter` should do the trick.
 We want to stream updates to anyone listening in on the `counter` stream.